[Home] [Up]

 Prepare a file

-Make a filename.ly, which tells the program what to do with the data you are going to provide. filename.ly may include other programming by use of “\includes”. e.g.:
+Make a filename.ly, which tells the program what to do with the data you are going to provide. filename.ly may include other input by use of “\includes”. e.g.:

 \include "english.ly"

-You should.
+You shouldn't at first.
 Get a bit familiar with the software.
 Visit the site, get lilypond and its documentation, get through the tutorial.

 There is no syntax for note names that I like.

 This annoys a lot more people. keys.sed will change c to cs according to the key you choose.
 That is the way you read all music with key signatures.
-Shouldn’t the note entry be the same, with the chromatic sign assumed if it’s in the key signature?
-Of course then you need an “n” for the natural note, but you don’t use it if it doesn’t help.
-I don’t use it in F or G major, where there is only one or .
+Shouldn't the note entry be the same, with the chromatic sign assumed if it’s in the key signature?
+Of course then you need an “n” for a natural sign once in a while.

 A script to do the filtering is convenient.